folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 * **location terminates** with `Terminated`: the execution has reached a `NoOp`.
 In this case we don't want to schedule this location any more.

 Otherwise we just continue until there are no active (non-terminated) locations left.
-For code see section \ref{scheduling-code}
+For code see appendix \ref{scheduling-code}

+Additionally, we can define running helpers that make debugging easier.
+One such function is `untilCommunication` that advances all locations until they perform communication (i.e. they need to check their local type).
+More fine-grained helpers can be written for specific scenarios, for instance communication with a particular participant.

+# Discussion

-# Benefits of pure functional programming
+## Benefits of pure functional programming

 It has consistently been the case that sticking closer to the formal model gives better code.
 The abilities that Haskell gives for directly specifying formal statements is invaluable.
 The main killer feature is algebraic data types (ADTs) also known as tagged unions or sum types.

-Observe the formal definition and the haskell data type for global types.
+Observe the formal definition and the Haskell data type for global types.
 \begin{align*}
     G, G'  \bnfis & \gtcom{p}{q}{U}{G} %\bnfbar
     \sbnfbar